sonertari/SSLproxy/README.md

 Copyright (C) 2009-2016, [Daniel Roethlisberger](//daniel.roe.ch/).
 http://www.roe.ch/SSLsplit
-The modifications for SSLproxy are copyrighted to [Soner Tari](https://github.com/sonertari), and licensed under the same license as SSLsplit.
+The modifications for SSLproxy are copyrighted to [Soner Tari](https://github.com/sonertari), and licensed under the same terms as SSLsplit.

 ## Overview